etvascom/developer-docs/docs/product-flow.md

 - the payment (the first payment in case of subscription) was finalized successfully and the customer's credit card was successfully debited;
 - the email with attached invoice and product Terms And Conditions was sent to the customer;

+### Product Purchase Renewed

+> event name: `purchase.renewed`

+This event is emitted when a subscription to a purchased product has been successfully renewed, the customer card has been debited and a new billing cycle started.
+The customer is to be able to continue use the product (normal flow).

 ### Product Purchase Suspended

 > event name: `purchase.suspended`